CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/02-interact.md

 The first contract I uploaded was STAR tokens, or "Golden Stars" to be distribute to the [first 3 validators](https://block-explorer.pebblenet.cosmwasm.com/validators) on the network.

-Please do not copy this verbatum, but look to see how such a contract is setup and deployed the first time.
+Please do not copy this verbatim, but look to see how such a contract is set up and deployed the first time.

 ```js
 const [addr, client] = await useOptions(pebblenetOptions).setup(PASSWORD_HERE);